publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIV/ptB/m__us_usc_t20_s1078.md

     (d) __Usury laws inapplicable__

-    No provision of any law of the United States (other than this chapter and part C of subchapter I of chapter 34 of title 42 and section 527 of the Appendix to title 50) or of any State (other than a statute applicable principally to such State’s student loan insurance program) which limits the rate or amount of interest payable on loans shall apply to a loan—
+    No provision of any law of the United States (other than this chapter and part C of subchapter I of chapter 34 of title 42 and [section 3937 of title 50][/us/usc/t50/s3937]) or of any State (other than a statute applicable principally to such State’s student loan insurance program) which limits the rate or amount of interest payable on loans shall apply to a loan—

         (1) which bears interest (exclusive of any premium for insurance) on the unpaid principal balance at a rate not in excess of the rate specified in this part; and